-Since 1995 a range of activities have taken place at Trafalgar Park; films such as Sense & Sensibility, Emma and 28 Days Later and others have been made, numerous charitable events have been hosted for local organisations involving thousands of visitors, occasional musical events, conferences and weddings also take place.
+Since 1995 many activities have taken place at Trafalgar Park; films such as Sense & Sensibility, Emma and 28 Days Later and others, numerous charitable events have been hosted for local organisations involving thousands of visitors, occasional musical events, conferences and weddings have also taken place.
 Visiting groups are welcomed by prior arrangement.
-Trafalgar Park is now evolving a role within its community including some stunning concerts in the Baroque Hall organised by Salisbury Festival.

 A history of Standlynch Church – also owned by Trafalgar Park Trust – situated adjacent to the old Standlynch Manor site beside the River Avon:

 Roman & Doomsday Period settlement